 Scope of ASTM F88 Seal Strength of Flexible Barrier Materials

-Before the start of the test, the tensile machine is calibrated in accordance with the manufacturer’s recommendations.
+Before the start of the seal strength validation test, the tensile machine is calibrated in accordance with the manufacturer’s recommendations.
 The sealed test specimen is then prepared by cutting it to the specified dimensions.
 Each leg of the test specimen is then clamped in the tensile testing machine.

-The ASTM test protocol is a measure for use in process validation, control and capabilities.
+The ASTM test procedure is a measure for use in process validation, control, and capabilities.
 Seal strength is not only relevant to opening force and package integrity.
 It is also used to measure the package processes’ ability to produce consistent seals.